MicrosoftDocs/office-developer-client-docs/docs/outlook/mapi/iprofadmin-getprofiletable.md

 MAPI_APP_PROFILE

 > Include "app" profiles in the profile table.
+If this flag is not set, "app" profiles are not included.
 >
 > This flag may not be recognized or supported in all MAPI implementations.